-Combine dry herbs.
+To prepare a cleansing nettle tea combine dry herbs.
 Add 1 tablespoon of this mixture to ¼ liter (32 ounces) of boiling water and let steep for 15 minutes.
 Use a natural tea bag or ball or strain before drinking.
-For detoxifying and stimulating metabolism consume 2-3 cups daily throughout the day over six weeks.
+For detoxifying and stimulating metabolism consume 2-3 cups of this cleansing nettle tea daily throughout the day over six weeks.
 To support the effect, drink one glass of water along with each cup.

 - 1 cup of blanched nettle leaves